Note: The pull request merge queue feature is currently in public beta and subject to change.

 About merge queues

-Once a pull request has passed all of the required branch protection checks, a user with write access to the repository can add that pull request to a merge queue.
+Once a pull request has passed all required branch protection checks, a user with write access to the repository can add the pull request to the queue.
+The merge queue will ensure the pull request's changes pass all required status checks when applied to the latest version of the target branch and any pull requests already in the queue.

 Adding a pull request to a merge queue